Timer Interrupts on the AVR in C - Simple Example

-Timer interrupts are an excellent way of having your AVR do something at a given interval.
 They can fire off and interrupt what ever else the AVR is doing making for very precise timing.
 They are one of the best ways to implement custom waveforms for things such as positioning robot servos, dimming LED's, and driving speakers at different frequencies.

 STK500 Setup